Which Fabric is best for making clothes for kids (for babies as well as for older children)? This is a question that gets asked all the time.

 It may be tempting to buy pretty printed fabrics in polyester and nylon or sequins knits as well as add trims like synthetic lace and crinoline petticoats.But before you take out the purse, think about your kid, first.

 Remember that a child’s skin is very delicate and she / he does not care that the pretty dress she is wearing is dazzling to others- the kid just wants a comfortable dress in which she can run around, free as a bird.
 The fabric you select go a long way in making her feel that way.
-So choose wisely rather than be tempted by the synthetic brigade, pretty nevertheless.
+So choose your fabric for baby clothes wisely rather than be tempted by the synthetic brigade, pretty nevertheless.